markdumay/nginx-certbot/README.md

 ## About
 [Nginx][nginx_url] is a popular open-source web server and reverse proxy.
 This repository sets up Nginx as an unprivileged Docker container to make it more secure.
 Furthermore, it uses [certbot][certbot_url] to automatically install and renew Let's Encrypt certificates, enabling Nginx to act as an HTTPS server.
 Certbot is run as a root-less container too.
+Both containers use a hardened Linux Alpine image.
 The script uses a DNS-01 challenge to support automated installation and renewal of wildcard certificates.
 More than 10 different DNS providers are supported, or any DNS server supporting RFC 2136 Dynamic Updates.

 <!-- TODO: add tutorial deep-link
 Detailed background information is available on the author's [personal blog][blog].